Lohana Berkins: Activism

+In the early 1990s, Berkins participated in organizing the Asociación de Mujeres de la Argentina (AMMAR), one of the first labor unions representing and protecting sex workers in the country.

-In 2002, Berkins starred in a fundamental demand for the visibility of travestis and trans people by enrolling in Normal School No. 3 to become a teacher.
+In 2002, Berkins starred in a fundamental demand for the visibility of travestis and trans people by enrolling in Normal School No. 3, to become a teacher.
 Faced with the impossibility of doing so with her name, she lodged a complaint with the Ombudsman of the City of Buenos Aires, which ordered the school authorities to respect her gender identity.

 She was a legislative adviser (mandate fulfilled) at the Autonomous City of Buenos Aires for the Communist Party (led by Patricio Echegaray), thus becoming the first travesti person with a public job.
-She also worked as a legislative advisor for the Buenos Aires deputy Diana Maffía, on issues such as Human Rights, Guarantees, Women, Children, Children and Adolescents.
+She also worked as a legislative advisor for the Buenos Aires deputy Diana Maffía on issues such as human rights guarantees, women, children, and adolescents.

-She was a candidate for national deputy in the year 2001, accepted in the electoral lists officialized by the Electoral Justice on the occasion of the renewal of positions of the Argentine Congress.
+She was a candidate for national deputy in the year 2001 and was accepted in the electoral lists officialized by the Electoral Justice on the occasion of the renewal of positions of the Argentine Congress.

 In 2008, she led the creation of the Nadia Echazú Textile Cooperative, the first Cooperative School for travestis and transsexuals.
-It was named after Nadia Echazú, as a tribute to the trans activist.
-The labor enterprise managed and administrated by travesti people was inaugurated in mid 2008, in a place donated by the National Institute of Associations and Social Economy.
+It was named after Nadia Echazú as a tribute to the trans activist.
+The labor enterprise managed and administrated by travesti people was inaugurated in mid-2008, in a place donated by the National Institute of Associations and Social Economy.

 In 2010, the National Front for the Gender Identity Law was created.
 It was an alliance of more than fifteen organizations that promoted the sanction at a national level of a law guaranteeing the adaptation of all personal documents to the gender identity perceived and the name chosen by each person and the access to medical treatments for those who request interventions on their body.
-The bill was finally presented (as a unified project, agreed between the different social organizations) and accepted.
+The bill was finally presented (as a unified project agreed upon between the different social organizations) and accepted.
 It was the only project that contemplated full access to health care.

-The Gender Identity Law was approved by the Argentine parliament on 9 May 2012 and promulgated by the President Cristina Fernández de Kirchner a few days later, becoming the most advanced in the world in this matter so far.
+The Gender Identity Law was approved by the Argentine parliament on 9 May 2012 and promulgated by President Cristina Fernández de Kirchner a few days later, becoming the most advanced in the world in this matter so far.
 It was the first law to recognize the gender identity of people in terms of self-perception and guarantee full access to health, depathologizing trans identities.

-In 2013, she was appointed head of the Office of Gender Identity and Sexual Orientation, which operates under the auspices of the Gender Observatory in the Justice departement of the City of Buenos Aires.
+In 2013, she was appointed head of the Office of Gender Identity and Sexual Orientation, which operates under the auspices of the Gender Observatory in the Justice Department of the City of Buenos Aires.